TeaShull/PhytoBSA/README.md

     Replace `<path-to-directory>` with the desired path for the data directory.

-2. **Run the Program**: After configuring the data directory, and upon first execultion of the program, the specified data directory will be installed initialized.
+Upon first execultion of the program, the specified data directory will be installed initialized.

 Once the data directory is set up, the program will be able to access the required files and directories smoothly.